mohbay95/Data_551_Project/CONTRIBUTING.md

 ## 2. Submitting Changes

 ## 1. Fork the repository to your GitHub account.

+- Go to the original repository on GitHub.
+- Click the "Fork" button at the top-right corner.
+- Choose your GitHub account to create a copy of the repository in your own account.

 ## 2. Clone your fork to your local machine.

 ``` git clone https://github.com/your-username/repo-name.git```